blinkfox/hexo-theme-matery/README.md

 ### Add emoji support (Optional)

-This theme adds support for the `emoji` emoticon, using the Hexo plugin for [hexo-filter-github-emojis](https://npm.taobao.org/package/hexo-filter-github-emojis) to support the generation of the `emoji` expression, the corresponding `markdown emoji` syntax (`::`, for example: `:smile:`) is converted into a `emoji` expression that jumps.
+This theme adds support for the `emoji` emoticon, using the Hexo plugin [hexo-filter-github-emojis](https://npm.taobao.org/package/hexo-filter-github-emojis) to support the generation of the `emoji` expression.
+The corresponding `markdown emoji` syntax (`::`, for example: `:smile:`) is converted into a `emoji` expression that jumps.
 The installation command is as follows:

 ```bash
 npm install hexo-filter-github-emojis --save
 ```

-Add configuration of `_config.yml` file in Hexo root folder as follows：
+Add the following configuration into the `_config.yml` file in your hexo project root folder：

 ```yaml
 githubEmojis: